External Community Advisory Council

 Nick Arkle is the Chief Forester of Gorman Bros.
 Lumber Ltd. He served as Co-Chair of the Okanagan Partnership Society, acting as a steward for forest industry interests.
 He has also served on the UBC Faculty of Forestry Advisory board.
 Nick is a UBC alumnus (Bachelor of Science in Forestry, 1984).

-James Baker is the Mayor of Lake Country and serves as a Director on the Regional District of Central Okanagan Board.
+James Baker is the Mayor of Lake Country (re-elected in 2018) and serves as a Director on the Regional District of Central Okanagan Board.
 He spent approximately three decades as a professor of Anthropology at with Langara College and Okanagan College.
-In 2007, UBC’s Okanagan campus named Mr. Baker an Associate Professor Emeritus of Anthropology.
+In 2007, UBC’s Okanagan campus named him an Associate Professor Emeritus of Anthropology.

 Colin Basran is the Mayor of Kelowna.
-He was elected in 2014 following one term on Kelowna City Council.
+He was elected in 2014 following one term on Kelowna City Council; he was re-elected as Mayor in 2018.
 Earlier he worked as a journalist at Global Okanagan and as a realtor.
 He is an alumnus of Okanagan University College.

 Pat Bowen is a whole-plant physiologist and viticulture researcher at the Pacific Agri-Food Research Centre (PARC) in Summerland.
 An Associate of the UBC Wine Research Centre, Dr. Bowen’s research is on understanding vineyard ecology.